samsquid-dev/laravel-filemanager/README.md

  * Run `composer require unisharp/laravel-filemanager:v2.0.0-alpha5` to get the latest release of alpha version.

 ## Errors with namespace
-We have changed namespace from `Unisharp` to `UniSharp`, and change the first character of every namespace into capital.
+We have changed namespace from `Unisharp` to `Samsquid`, and change the first character of every namespace into capital.

 If you are updating this package and encounter any errors like `Class not found`, please remove this package entirely and reinstall again.